Prehistory of Newfoundland and Labrador: Paleo-Eskimos

 Little evidence of pre-Dorset Eskimo culture exists in Newfoundland and Labrador, but Dorset sites are well-studied.
 Triangular end blades, probably used in barbed spears are commonly found at Dorset sites.
 Sod houses concentrated near the coast to take advantage of bearded seals and ringed seals close into the coast at the end of the pack ice season between May and July, as well as for hunting sea birds, salmon and Arctic char in the summer.

-Many sites had separated tents and houses, but today only central stone hearths are well-preserve.
+Many sites had separated tents and houses, but today only central stone hearths are well-preserved.
 Radiocarbon dating indicates that Dorset Eskimos migrated from northern Labrador southward around 4000 years ago, reducing the range of Maritime Archaic Indians.
 Possibility as a result of large scale die-off, return migration, or several years of poor conditions, Paleo-Eskimos disappear from the archaeological record about 3500 years ago.

 Dorset Eskimos are known over a span of 1500 years in northern Quebec and Labrador, as well as around the coast of Newfoundland.
 Labrador sites are less common after 1800 years ago, but Dorset populations grew in Newfoundland during the same period.
 Unlike other cultures, Dorset sites are well preserved and include bone scraps, tools and parts of houses.
 Some sites had as many as 36 houses and sites appear to have been long-term base camps for regional hunting and fishing.

 Numerous artifacts date to the Dorset period, including soapstone bowls and lamps, polished chert, harnesses and whale bone sled skis.
 An absence of dog bones suggests that humans would have pulled larger sleds.
 Dorset settlement ended in the region 1000 years ago.